BAMresearch/WEBSLAMD/README.md

 - ``run.bat <KEY>`` (Windows)
 - ``./run.sh <KEY>`` (Unix / Mac)

-In a local deployment "<KEY>" can be replaced by /ABC, i.e.: "run.bat/ABC" or "./run.sh/ABC"
+In a local deployment ''<KEY>'' can be replaced by /ABC, i.e.: "run.bat ABC" or "./run.sh ABC"

 ### Running Tests
 Go to root directory and run ``pytest`` to run all tests.
 If you want to have a nice report showing coverage, run